Things to do

 Camping is not permitted in Undara Volcanic National Park.

-There is a range of holiday accommodation at Undara Experience and in and around Ravenshoe, Mount Surprise and Mount Garnet.
+There is a range of holiday accommodation in and around Ravenshoe, Mount Surprise and Mount Garnet.

 For more information and contact details, see the tourism information links.